-We arrived on our first December night in India exhausted by the long journey, and sat on a balmy Malabar beach.
-A cool bottle, twinkling with condensation in the candlelight, accompanied the local marinated fish.
+We arrived at the Neeleshwar Hermitage on our first December night in India exhausted by the long journey.
+A cool bottle, twinkling with condensation in the candlelight, accompanied the local marinated fish we were savouring as we looked out over a balmy Malabar beach.
 We were doubly surprised by the wine: first to find that it went well with the challenging food, and second to find that it was Indian.

-The following day we set off to explore the Malabar waterways on a houseboat.
-This area of India is truly magical, tranquil lapping waters winding their way between coconut groves.
-Birds with red-singed feathers dived and hovered overhead.
+The following day we set off to explore the Malabar waterways on a houseboat (a facility offered by the hotel).
+This area of India is truly magical, tranquil lapping waters winding their way between coconut groves; birds with red-singed feathers diving and hovering overhead.

 Our travel agent had thoughtfully left a bottle of wine in our cabin, and we drank it appreciatively as we watched the tropical sun set.
-Another bottle of Sula (which is everywhere) bearing an alarming health warning and a reminder that being caught drunk is an offence in India.
+This was another bottle of Sula (which is everywhere) bearing an alarming health warning and a helpful reminder that being caught drunk is an offence in India.

 Since we were going to be in India for a while a little research to help with the wine menu seemed in order.
 This is what I discovered.

 - There is no law or regulation governing the use of the term ‘reserve’; and the concept of ‘vintage’ is not yet established.
 Most wine is fruity and young.